Fraud fears as FCA investigates over 150 COVID-19 related scams

 The Financial Conduct Authority (FCA) is investigating more than 150 Coronavirus-related scams since the outbreak began, according to official figures.

-The data, obtained under the Freedom of Information (FOI) Act by the Parliament Street think tank’s cyber research team, reveals the extent to which financial services organisations and banks have been targeted by financial criminals during the pandemic.
+The data, obtained under the Freedom of Information (FOI) Act by the Parliament Street think tank’s cyber research team, reveals the extent to which financial services organizations and banks have been targeted by financial criminals during the pandemic.

 The total number of suspected scams reported to the FCA over the last five months is 165.
 The types of scams that have been circulated during this time include email, phone calls, text messages, letters, and social media.